1. Welcome to the PanelWizard

 Which of these are needed to fully electrify your home?

-Let's identify which appliances are needed to fully electricfy your home.
+Let's identify which appliances are needed to fully electrify your home.

 Replace these natural gas appliances: